zlin7/CGNet/MNIST/README.md

 ### MNIST Example

+First, `cd` to the parent directory.

-Run the following command to precompute the data for MNIST training and testing.
+Then, run the following command to precompute the data for MNIST training and testing.

 ```
-python datautils.py all
+python -m MNIST.MNIST_data_process
 ```

 Then, if both SphericalCNN modules are correctly set up,